rxweb/rxweb.io/docs/angular/routes/router-authorization.md

 In every application there are shared component/smart component which are the sub module of the main module, These are basically used as the selector in the application for these shared components the access is further kept to another level where it is sub divided based upon the role, If we talk about the candidate page which has a new candidate add form which is the child module of candidate

+In the above video, hr admin user has the rights to access the candidate add component but the HRO user is restricted to access the candidate add form.

 # Child Component Authorization
 In this case we need to create a `authorizeChildren` method in the same AuthorizationResolver class which we created earlier to resolve the user access object, this method is used to resolve the access of the child module.